apache/flink/docs/apis/streaming_guide.md

 <a href="#top"></a>

 Flink Streaming is a system for high-throughput, low-latency data stream processing.
-The system can connect to and process data streams from different data sources like file sources, web sockets, message queues(Apache Kafka, RabbitMQ, Twitter Streaming API …) and also from any user defined data source using a very simple interface.
+The system can connect to and process data streams from different data sources like file sources, web sockets, message queues (Apache Kafka, RabbitMQ, Twitter Streaming API …), and also from any user defined data source using a very simple interface.
 Data streams can be transformed and modified to create new data streams using high-level functions similar to the ones provided by the batch processing API.
 Flink Streaming natively supports flexible, data-driven windowing semantics and iterative stream processing.
 The processed data can be pushed to different output types.

 * This will be replaced by the TOC
 {:toc}